 Naming Conventions For Your Files

-These labelling and identifying protocols helps handle the dossier files more easily.
+These labeling and identifying protocols helps handle the dossier files more easily.
 If you clearly label each file with the file identifiers above (SightTranslation, ShortEssay, etc.) AND put your full name in each filename AND in each document, we can easily review your documents, notwithstanding the congeries of similar documents.
 Both who created each file, and how you classified it, should be clear.
 (It is not always easy to distinguish a “short essay” entry from an “outside experience report” or “other research paper” purely on the basis of content).

 Where to Submit Your Files